openvex/vexctl/README.md

 #### Merging Existing Documents

-When more than one stake holder is issuing VEX metadata about a piece of software, vexctl can merge the documents to get the most up-to-date impact assessment of a vulnerability.
+When more than one stakeholder is issuing VEX metadata about a piece of software, vexctl can merge the documents to get the most up-to-date impact assessment of a vulnerability.
 The following example can be run using the test documents found in this repository: